 Your VSAC federal student loans have several options available to immediately suspend the payments.
 Please call us at 800-798-8722 (Monday–Friday, 8:00 am–4:30 pm) so that we can discuss the best option for your individual situation.

 Do VSAC loan borrowers qualify for federal payment relief and 0% interest?

-President Biden directed the Department of Education to extend COVID Emergency Relief Flexibilities at least through Sept.
-30, 2021, for student loans owned by the federal government.
+President Biden directed the Department of Education to extend the payment pause for student loans owned by the federal government.
 The extension does not include relief for VSAC’s federal student loans that are not in default or to any non-federal VSAC private student loans.
 VSAC continues to advocate to extend COVID Emergency Relief benefits for all education loan borrowers.

 What if I have defaulted VSAC student loans?